vlcty/tls_certificate_expiration_check/README.md

 #### Step 3.2: Add check to a host

-To add the check to a single host use the following in a host configuration file:
+To add the check to a host use this snippet in a host configuration file:

 ```
 object Host "mineralwasser" {